leocity207/OGeoflow/documentation/source/cplusplus/io/feature_parser.rst

 The :code:`Feature_Parser` class provides the SAX callback interface used to parse GeoJSON **Feature** and **FeatureCollection** structures.
-It is part of the :code:`GeoJSON::IO` namespace and is intended to be extended through the CRTP pattern.
+It is part of the :code:`O::GeoJSON::IO` namespace and is intended to be extended through the CRTP pattern.

 This component is built on top of :code:`SAX_Parser`, enabling efficient